-HowTo: Zigbee – Flash the Electrolama zig-a-zig-ah! (zzh!)
-USB stick coordinator with zigbee2mqtt firmware
+HowTo: Zigbee - Electrolama zig-a-zig-ah! (zzh!)
+Coordinator USB stick with zigbee2mqtt firmware flashing

-In the article Zigbee – Preparing a Sonoff zigbee 3.0 USB Dongle Plus for zigbee2mqtt, I described how to write the firmware for zigbee2mqtt to a Zigbee stick from Sonoff.
+In the article Zigbee – Prepare a Sonoff zigbee 3.0 USB Dongle Plus for zigbee2mqtt I have described how to write a Zigbee stick from Sonoff with the firmware for zigbee2mqtt.

-An alternative to this Zigbee stick is the Electrollama zig-a-zig-ah! (zzh!)
-Coordinator USB stick by Electrolama
+An alternative to this Zigbee stick is the Electrolama zig-a-zig-ah! (zzh!)
+Coordinator USB stick from Electrollama

-I have described in the following article how flashing works with this stick
+How the flashing works with this stick I have described in the following article

 Safety instructions